 Wiper motors are mounted either above or below the glass.
 Express-style boats and quite a few Downeast-style boats mount the motors below the glass, but top mounts are common on other styles.

 Motors are usually, but not always, mounted internally for aesthetic reasons.
 Wiper motors on the outside must be waterproof.
-They are often easier to install and are typically used on open boats like center consoles.
+They are often easier to install and are typically used on open boats such as center consoles.

 Wiring is usually straightforward, but access to the area where the motor will be mounted can make a substantial difference in cost.
 For example, there are frequently situations in which headliners need to be removed and modified.

-Some owners choose to do their own installation—roughly 10 percent.
-Our experience is that if you’re not doing this kind of work regularly, it can be frustrating and time consuming.
+Roughly 10 percent of boat owners choose to do their own windshield wiper system installation.
+In our experience if you’re not doing this kind of work regularly, it can be frustrating and time consuming.
 But if you are particularly handy and are the type who enjoys a challenge, an installation may be no big deal.

-Labor rates range from $85 to $140 across the United States, and a single-wiper system could require as little as two to four hours of professional labor.
+Labor rates range from $85 to $140 per hour across the United States, and a single-wiper system could require as little as two to four hours of professional labor.
 We’ll call it $200-$400.
-However, if modification is required, plan on $1,000 to $1,500.
+However, if any modifications are required, plan on $1,000 to $1,500 for a professional installation.

-For a simple system, the motor might cost $160 plus arms and blades totaling $250 to $300.
+For a simple DIY system, the motor might cost $160.
+Plus wiper arms and blades, and that totals $250 to $300.
 Add the labor cost and you have $500 to $600 total.
 So the DIY option could cut your cost to approximately $300 for this kind of system.
 If modification is required, you’ll save more money—if you’re up to the task.

-The sky is nearly the limit if your boat is big enough, but for a double-wiper system with sophisticated electronic controls plus an integrated wash system, you’re likely looking in the range of $3,500 to $4,000.
+The sky is nearly the limit if your boat is big enough, but for a double-wiper system with sophisticated electronic controls plus an integrated wash system, you’re likely looking at a range of $3,500 to $4,000.

-Most folks whose wiper motor has stopped working will simply replace the old one with a new one of the same model.
-There’s unlikely to be any modification required, and if it’s a simple system as in our example above, you may spend only $160 plus the time required to install and rewire the unit.
+For most folks whose wiper motor has stopped working, they will simply replace the system with a new one of the same model.
+In this case, there’s unlikely to be any modification required, and if it’s a simple system, you may spend only $160 plus the time required to install and rewire the unit.

 For more on wiper systems, see How to Choose a Boat Wiper System for Your Boat or Contact Us and our team of experts will be happy to help.

-Need a system specified for your boat?
-Check out Imtra’s Wiper Questionnaire
+Need a specific windshield wiper system for your boat?
+Check out Imtra’s Wiper Questionnaire.